FractionEstate/cardano-base-rust/cardano-test-vectors/README.md

     signature stability across levels and periods

-**Latest validation:** `cargo test -p cardano-test-vectors` completed on 2025-10-07 confirming that all embedded VRF, DSIGN (Ed25519 / ECDSA / Schnorr), and KES fixture suites load and pass their associated regressions.
+**Latest validation:** `cargo test -p cardano-test-vectors` completed on 2025-10-08 confirming that all embedded VRF, DSIGN (Ed25519 / ECDSA / Schnorr), hash, and KES fixture suites load and pass their associated regressions.
 KES evolution fixtures and tracked-period corpora were regenerated prior to this run; vector counts are enforced by the tests to guard against accidental shrinkage.
-Cross- language spot checks for newly added KES structural invariants are queued in a follow‑up task.
+Cross-language spot checks for newly added KES structural invariants plus hash parity streaming cases and Haskell-derived fixtures are queued in a follow‑up task.

 All suites pass under the default workspace toolchain.